GiGurra/flycd/README.md

 * Extending the [fly.io configuration file structure](https://fly.io/docs/reference/configuration/) to eliminate the need for manual execution of fly.io CLI commands.

-* Keeping app repos separate from your environment configuration repos.

 * FlyCD operates like any other fly.io app within the fly.io environment in which it's installed.
 It listens to webhooks from git pushes, fetches the most recent (or specific) versions of your apps from git, and deploys them to fly.io.

+* Optionally: Keeping app repos separate from your environment configuration repos.

 The illustration below gives an idea of FlyCD enabled configuration: